Sandra Blakeslee: Biography

 Blakeslee is the third member of her family to specialize in science writing; her grandfather Howard W. Blakeslee wrote for the Associated Press, and was awarded a Pulitzer Prize for Reporting in 1937, and her father, Alton L. Blakeslee, also wrote for the AP.

 Sandra Blakeslee was raised in Port Washington, New York.
 She attended Northwestern University for two years, before transferring to the University of California, Berkeley, where she majored in political science, graduating in 1965.
 She then joined the Peace Corps, serving in Sarawak, Borneo, where she taught elementary school.

 Blakeslee started at the New York Times United Nations bureau and city desk in 1967, before moving to the science desk in 1968.
 She later began writing for the Times on contract.
 In the 1980s, she began to specialize in neuroscience.
 She co-authored a series of books on marriage and divorce with psychologist Judith Wallerstein.

 Starting in 1995, Blakeslee began hosting a writing workshop with fellow Times writer George Johnson at the Santa Fe Institute, which awarded her a journalism fellowship in 2013.

 Blakeslee lives in Santa Fe.
-She has two children and five grandchildren.
+She has two children.
 Her son, Matt Blakeslee, is also a science writer, and her co-author on the 2007 book The Body Has a Mind of Its Own: How Body Maps in Your Brain Help You Do (Almost) Everything Better.
-Her daughter, Abi Blakeslee Kelleher, is a clinical psychologist.